Go Back

 Whipped Potatoes

-• 3 lbs potatoes Russet potatoes or Yukon Gold, peeled and cubed
+• 3 lbs Russet potatoes or Yukon Gold, peeled and cubed

 • 2 tablespoons butter